 We provide digital access to our collection and resources on and offsite in the following ways:

 - Digital content made available through the medium of film and audio content on our channel

-- Audio Guide - audio guide with commentaries on over 1000 paintings in the National Gallery collection.
-There is also a choice of themed tours and an audio tour of 80 highlights of the collection in English, French, Spanish, Italian, German, Russian, Chinese, Japanese, Dutch, Polish, Korean and Portuguese.
+- Audio Guide – audio guide with commentaries on over 1000 paintings in the National Gallery Collection.
+There is also a choice of themed tours and an audio tour of 80 highlights of the collection in English, French, Spanish, Italian, German, Russian, Chinese, Japanese, Dutch, Polish, Korean, and Portuguese.
 Transcripts for the collection tours can be requested from Information Desks.
-We are adding tours in BSL and audio described tours for blind and partially sighted visitors – these will be available in 2015
+A media guide in BSL (British Sign Language) is available and an audio described tour for blind and partially sighted visitors will be available in 2016

 - Films accompanying the temporary exhibitions are subtitled